Growing the garden

 Beth Otway

-Botanist Barry Clarke has provided some Rubus with interesting foliage.
+Botanist Barry Clarke provided some Rubus with interesting foliage for the garden.
 Rubus is more commonly known as blackberry, raspberry and brambles and there are around 1,000 different species.
+View a list of plants in Barry's Rubus National Collection.

 Daniel Myhill at Hampton Court 2024